Dedicated trial lawyers focused on criminal defense & personal injury

-About Our Firm
+About The Firm

-At Young & Young, Attorneys at Law, our seasoned trial lawyers focus on criminal defense and personal injury law.
-Attorneys Adam Young and Kelley Young make themselves accessible for their clients because the firm thrives on the fact that its clients know who is fighting for them.
+At Young & Young, Attorneys at Law, you will find seasoned trial lawyers who focus on criminal defense and personal injury law.
+Attorneys Adam and Kelley Young make themselves accessible for their clients because the firm thrives on the fact that its clients know who is fighting for them.

 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
-Martindale-Hubbell is the facilitator of a peer review rating process.
+Martindale-Hubbell is the facilitator of a peer-review rating process.
 Ratings reflect the confidential opinions of members of the bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards.